 As you know, there are always issues.
 Some that we have identified so far are:

-- The spaces in both Chapman House and University House are spread out across three different floors with only one lift to each level and more than one lift is needed to get from top to bottom in each case.
-The venue have promised that all lifts will be serviced before out event.
+- The spaces in both the Chapman building and University House are spread out across three different floors with only one lift to each level and more than one lift is needed to get from top to bottom in each case.
+The venue have promised that all lifts will be serviced before our event.

 - Some of the lifts In Chapman House are platform lifts with buttons which need to be pressed and held to keep the lift moving.